A semiclassical ramp in SYK and in gravity: SYK

 This argument shows that our configuration {\it almost} satisfies the saddle point equations, but one would still like to show that there is a nearby {\it exact} solution.
 This can be done by solving the equations by numerical iteration, with (\ref{guess}) as a starting point.
 In figure \ref{fignumericalplots} we show plots of numerical solutions.
 Although we do not plot (\ref{guess}) for comparison, they would be indistinguishable by eye already for these modest values of $T$.

 There are two crucial features of these solutions that we need to comment on.
 First, the solutions have a saddle point action that is very close to zero.
 This is easy to check numerically.
 Intuitively, it is reasonable that the action should be independent of $T$ for large $T$, since the action of the long Lorentzian parts of the contour in figure \ref{figtwocontours} must be zero in order for that quantity to be independent of time.
-However, to get the right constant value for the action requires a further argument that we give in appendix \ref{actionapp} where we show that the classical action is zero up to exponentially small (in $T$) corrections.\footnote{Given such an action $Ne^{-T}$, the ``ramp" time of the SYK model would be order $\log N$, as found in \cite{Gharibyan:2018jrp}.} Note that for early times, the standard uncorrelated solutions have a negative action, so the correlated configuration we are describing here is exponentially subleading (in $N$) at early times.
+However, to get the right constant value for the action requires a further argument that we give in appendix \ref{actionapp} where we show that the classical action is zero up to exponentially small (in $T$) corrections.\footnote{This implies that the weight of this saddle point is schematically $\exp(N(0+ e^{-T/\beta_{\text{aux}}}))$.
+So the time at which its contribution becomes close to the random matrix value is of order $t_{\text{ramp}} \sim \beta_{\text{aux}}\log N$.
+This is the ``ramp" or Thouless time (defined for example in \cite{Gharibyan:2018jrp} ) of the SYK model.} Note that for early times, the standard uncorrelated solutions have a negative action, so the correlated configuration we are describing here is exponentially subleading (in $N$) at early times.